mendix/docs/content/en/docs/appstore/services/business-events.md

 ### 4.1 Using Business Events {#two-way-be}

-Studio Pro 9.24 and above supports newer behavior of business events, sometimes called *two way* business events.
-In these versions, business events are published by an app, and one or more apps consume, or subscribe to, the events.
+Studio Pro 9.24 and above supports newer behavior of business events, sometimes called two-way business events.
+In these versions, business events are published by an app and one or more apps consume, or subscribe to, the events.
 A publisher can also consume a business event of some other publishing app, and a subscriber can publish a business event to another app.

 #### 4.1.1 Creating a New Business Event Service {#two-way-be-create}